apollographql/apollo-kotlin/README.md

 ## Downloading a schema.json file

-Apollo-Android requires an introspection schema.
-You can get a schema.json file by running an introspection query on your endpoint.
-The Apollo Gradle plugin exposes a `downloadApolloSchema` task to help with this.
-You can download a schema by specifying your endpoint and the location where you want the schema to be downloaded:
+Apollo Android requires your GraphQL server's schema as a `schema.json` file.
+You can obtain the contents of this file by running an introspection query on your server.

+The Apollo Gradle plugin exposes a `downloadApolloSchema` task to help you obtain your schema.
+Provide this task your server's GraphQL endpoint and the output location for the `schema.json` file:

 ```bash
 ./gradlew downloadApolloSchema --endpoint=https://your.graphql.endpoint --schema=app/src/main/graphql/com/example/schema.json
 ```

-If your endpoint requires authentication, you can pass custom HTTP headers:
+If your GraphQL endpoint requires authentication, you can pass custom HTTP headers:

 ```
 ./gradlew downloadApolloSchema --endpoint="https://your.graphql.endpoint" --schema="app/src/main/graphql/com/example" --header="Authorization: Bearer $TOKEN"